 Grant Helps OSF Tackle Breast Cancer Screening & Treatment Disparities

 OSF HealthCare is leveraging what it has learned during the COVID-19 pandemic to improve breast cancer screening among minority and low-income patients.
-The Health Equity Action Lab (HEAL) and Saint Gabriel Digital Health (SGDH) at the Jump Trading Simulation & Education Center will train digitally enabled community health workers to engage with patients in new ways.
+The Health Equity Action (HEAL) Lab and OSF Digital Health (SGDH) at the Jump Trading Simulation & Education Center will train digitally enabled community health workers to engage with patients in new ways.

 They’ll use digital tools including text messaging, videos, and two-way messaging to help educate and empower patients to engage more in their own health.
 In turn, that should help improve mammogram rates and lower breast cancer mortality.

 Dr. Sarah Stewart deRamirez, vice president-chief medical officer for OSF Clinical Innovation says efforts will be funded by a $75,000, one-year grant from the Illinois Hospital Association and Blue Cross-Blue Shield Insurance.

 “We decided we wanted to take on the disparities we see between rural and urban, between race and ethnicity amongst our patients and really try to reduce those disparities and bring up the level of both screening mammograms and ultimately life expectancy around individuals diagnosed with breast cancer.”